 Got an Apple Watch?
-Got an iPhone or iPad?
+Got an iPhone?
 These apps are fantastic on both

 Skepticism surrounded the Apple Watch’s early days, but Apple’s wearable has since grown to dominate the industry.
 Some modern iterations even work as independent devices, enabling you to make calls without your iPhone.
 Truly, Apple Watch is evolving into its own thing – a tiny standalone computer you wear on your wrist.